Lucky Break (2001 film): Production

-Anne Dudley collaborated with Stephen Fry to write and produce songs for the send-up musical "Nelson".
+Lucky Break was the second feature film directed by Peter Cattaneo, following his 1997 comedy, The Full Monty.
+The film screened at both Edinburgh Film Festival and the Venice Film Festival prior to its UK theatrical release.

+Anne Dudley collaborated with Stephen Fry to write and produce songs for the send-up musical "Nelson."
 Exterior prison scenes were filmed at Dartmoor Prison, Princetown.

 Reception

 The film holds a 48% rating on Rotten Tomatoes based on 44 reviews with the critics consensus: "Lucky Break fails to do anything new with The Full Monty formula".
-On Metacritic, it holds a 48% rating based on 22 reviews, indicating "Mixed or average reviews".
+On Metacritic, it holds a Metascore of 48 based on 22 reviews, indicating "Mixed or average reviews".

 Dave Kehr of The New York Times said that "Mr. Cattaneo restricts himself to the smiling blandness that has become the stock in trade of British comedies made for export, turning in a film that is forced, familiar and thoroughly condescending".

 Michael O'Sullivan of The Washington Post wrote "Apart from the deja vu all over again, Lucky Break is no worse a film than Breaking Out, and [that film] was utterly charming".

 According to Derek Elley of Variety, the film is "[c]hained to the floor by a script that isn't particularly funny, direction that goes for realism rather than stylization and an almost complete lack of comic timing".